Research ethics review is geared at protecting participants by minimizing the harms or risk to which they are exposed during research activities.

 Approval from a University administered ethics board is required for any research that is:

-- involves human participants, and/or
+- involves human participants (see HUMAN PARTICIPANT RESEARCH below), and/or

 - involves any research, teaching or testing using animals.